doytowin/goooqo/README.md

 ## Introduction

-GoooQo is a CRUD framework in Golang based on the OQM technique.
+GoooQo is a database access framework implemented in Go, based on OQM techniques.
+It relies entirely on objects to construct various database query statements, eliminating boilerplate code associated with traditional ORM frameworks, and assists developers in achieving automated database access operations.

-The OQM (Object-Query Mapping) technique is a database access technique that constructs database query statements through objects.

-OQM proposes a new method to solve the problem of dynamic combination of n query conditions by mapping 2^n assignment combinations of an object instance with n fields to 2^n combinations of n query conditions.

-This approach enables developers to define and construct objects only to build dynamic query statements, setting OQM apart from ORM.
-Such objects are called query objects, which is the Qo in GoooQo.

 The first three Os in the name GoooQo stands for the three major object concepts in the OQM technique:

-- `Entity Object` is used to map the static part in the CRUD statements, such as table name and column names;
+- `Entity Object` is used to map the static part in the CRUD statements, e.g. table name and column names;
-- `Query Object` is used to map the dynamic part in the CRUD statements, such as filter conditions, pagination and sorting clause;
+- `Query Object` is used to map the dynamic part in the CRUD statements, e.g. filter conditions, pagination and sorting clause;
-- `View Object` is used to map the static part in the complex query statements, such as table names, column names, group-by clause and joins.
+- `View Object` is used to map the static part in the complex query statements, e.g. table names, column names, group-by clause and joins.

 Check this [article](https://blog.doyto.win/post/introduction-to-goooqo-en/) for more details.